lidofinance/docs/docs/contracts/validators-exit-bus-oracle.md

 ### getConsensusContract()

-Returns the address of the [HashConsensus](/contracts/hash-consensus) contract instance used by `ValidatorExitBusOracle`.
+Returns the address of the [HashConsensus](/contracts/hash-consensus) contract instance used by `ValidatorsExitBusOracle`.

 ```solidity
 function getConsensusContract() external view returns (address)